Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Large Sample Theory

-Theorem \ref{thm_Coverage1} demonstrates the asymptotic validity of the confidence intervals proposed in \eqref{eq_CIhat1} for both the best linear predictor as well as the correctly specified case.
+Theorem \ref{thm_Coverage1} demonstrates the asymptotic validity of the confidence intervals proposed in \eqref{eq_CIhat1} for both the linear predictor as well as the correctly specified case.
 In particular, we achieve at least nominal coverage independently of the actual width of the true identified region for the heterogeneous effect bound.
 Coverage is uniform with respect to the width of the true identified region $\theta_U(z) - \theta_L(z)$ pointwise at each $z \in \mathcal{Z}$ or along sequences therein.
 The coverage notion over the augmented parameter set $\Theta_{z}^*$ assures non-emptiness of the interval and avoids spuriously precise inference in regions where the estimated lower bound might be too large relative to the estimated upper bound.
 Coverage will be closer to the nominal level when correlations between conditional mean errors are small.
 In particular, near \textit{one-sided} critical values apply for the usual levels of confidence when $\rho(z) = 0$.
-Note that the residual correlation $\rho(z)$ can generally vary between different values of $z$.
-Thus, power and size properties of the corresponding tests depend on the location of the local effect bound.
+Note that $\rho(z)$ stems from the correlation between two linear combinations of residuals from up to four separate nonparametric regressions.
+Hence, $\rho(z)$ can generally vary over different values of $z$.
+Thus, power and size properties of the corresponding tests will depend on the location of the local effect bound.
 In particular, they are driven by the share of missing outcomes at given $z$.
 In the case of point identification (no missing outcomes), upper and lower bounds and pseudo true parameter are equivalent and $\rho(z) = 1$.
 Thus, the confidence interval collapses to one using standard \textit{two-sided} critical values.\footnote{Alternatively, one could employ an additional data splitting step for estimating the two bounds on different subsamples to assure that $\rho(z)$ is equal to zero.
 We refrain from this approach to avoid inaccuracies in finite samples as the first estimation step already requires cross-fitting and potential data splitting for tuning of the machine learning methods within folds.}